programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 Fig. 1 gives a schematic representation of `passim`'s output data.
 Given an input set of documents, divided into document series, `passim` will attempt to identify reuse of text from documents in different series, and not within these series.
 In the case of a newspaper corpus, articles from the same newspaper will belong to the same document series, as we are not interested in detecting reuse within the same newspaper, but across different newspapers.

+**TODO**: add observation that the research Qs have an effect on the shape of data.

 Ultimately, what constitutes a document, and how these documents should be divided into series, are the choices you'll need to make when preparing your data for `passim`.

 ![](../images/detecting-text-reuse-with-passim/textreuse-generic.png)